omerzz87/Matrix-Calculator/README.md

-# Matrix-Calculator
+# Matrix.calculator
-A neat Calculator made with HTML, JS and CSS
+Neat calculator, made in HTML,JS and CSS